 User feedback is an essential part of development in the tech world.
 Before the internet, feedback took months: you had to set up a way to collect data, then you had to figure out how to incorporate said information into your product, and then you had to complete reproduce your product – and the people who originally talked to you about your product wouldn’t receive the new version very easily.

 In the digital era, this all takes place very quickly and much more simply.
-Information is collected from usage, from actual comments and ratings.
+Information is collected from users, from actual comments and ratings.
 This can be instantly applied to your product – and rolled out to all clients, not just new ones.

 It’s important that you do this as a prototype because it will help you create a better end product.
 So your prototype should be robust enough to handle a limited test group; make sure you have spent some time working on the features and the layout so your beta users can really get a feel for the app.
 Remember, it’s pretty easy to quickly build a limited product; it doesn’t have to be perfect, just functional.

 Releasing a prototype of your website can to a beta population can help build your brand – before you’ve even released your final product.
 Digital marketing relies heavily on word of mouth, so creating a buzz is a great way to sell your product without costing you an arm and a leg.

 This does mean you need to create a prototype that is relatively functional – after all you want to create a positive buzz, not get people talking about how much they don’t like you!
 Focus on your top features, the ones that are the most important to your core business and to your target market.
 Less important functions can be part of you’re scaling up strategy.

 It’s time to design an irresistible prototype for your website.
 Call Silicon Valley’s top web development company at 408.802.2885 today & speak to our Business Head, Rob LaPointe.
 Get in touch with the experts at SDI for a no-obligation free quote.